Visiting Salobreña Spain on the Costa Tropical

 Best Western Hotel Salobreña, for those that prefer something more conservative, is further from the city centre but it does have a shuttle service to visit Old Town and a nice walk to the beach.

-Salobreña also has a good range of budget accommodation and the Hostal Jayma, Hostal Palomares, Hostal Mary Tere, Hostal San Juan and the Pension Mari Carmen come highly recommended.
+Salobreña also has a good range of budget accommodations and the Hostal Jayma, Hostal Palomares, Hostal Mary Tere, Hostal San Juan, and the Pension Mari Carmen come highly recommended.

 Salobreña Tourist Information Office